 What is the best meat for pulled pork?

 The shoulder, that is why we used it!
 I scored and found a boneless piece for next to nothing but bone in is fine too.
 Only difference is the cook time.
-A Boston butt or roast are great choices too.
+A Boston butt or roast are great choices too, both benefit from long, slow cooking methods.

 First step of course is to unwrap your meat and I like using these disposable aluminum pans.
 Not only does it mean your clean up is way easier, but you can just cover the top and store the leftovers in the same pan too.